 Well, these golf club distances may seem unrealistic for an average amateur golfer, but we often can’t help but wonder what distance we can hit if we keep trying.

-At the very least, every golfer wants to know how their distance compares to other golfers.
+At the very least, every golfer wants to know how their distance compares to other golfers, which is why the latest golf technology and innovations featured on the golf hot list are so important.
 It’s therefore not surprising that we often hear golfers ask questions like:

 - Do I measure up well to other golfers in terms of distance?